Brucephalus/Textbooks/It.md

 #### 8.4.5 Stage Five: Radicalization or Collapse

 Over time, such regimes tend either to radicalize or to collapse.
-Radicalization can take the form of genocidal policies (as with Nazi Germany) or reckless militarism that leads to catastrophic war.
+Radicalization can take the form of genocidal policies (as with NSDAP Germany) or reckless militarism that leads to catastrophic war.
 Such regimes are inherently unstable—dependent on crises for legitimacy and cohesion, lacking mechanisms for peaceful succession, and increasingly isolated as resistance builds.
 Collapse can occur through military defeat, internal coups, or revolutionary uprising.
 Unlike stable autocracies, such regimes burn brightly and destructively before imploding.

 #### 8.4.6 Analytical Value and Criticisms